 29. Possession or use, without prior authorization, of a wireless telecommunication device

-31.Possession,claimed possession, use, manufacture, distribution, sale, purchase, conspiracy to sell, distribute or possess or being in the chain of sale or distribution, or being under the influence of (a) alcoholic beverages, low-point beer (as defined by Oklahoma law, i.e., 3.2 beer), (b) any mind altering substance, except for medications taken for legitimate medical purposes pursuant to district policy, including but not limited to prescription medications for which the individual does not have a prescription, or medications used outside their intended therapeutic purpose, (c) paint, glue, aerosol sprays, salts, incense and other substances which may be used as an intoxicating substance, or (d) any substance believed or represented to be prohibited substance, regardless of its actual content.
+32. Possession, claimed possession, use, manufacture, distribution, sale, purchase, conspiracy to sell, distribute or possess or being in the chain of sale or distribution, or being under the influence of (a) alcoholic beverages, low- point beer (as defined by Oklahoma law, i.e., 3.2 beer), (b) any mind altering substance, except for medications taken for legitimate medical purposes pursuant to district policy, including but not limited to prescription medications for which the individual does not have a prescription, or medications used outside their intended therapeutic purpose, (c) paint, glue, aerosol sprays, salts, incense and other substances which may be used as an intoxicating substance, or (d) any substance believed or represented to be a prohibited substance, regardless of its actual content.

-32. Possession, claimed possession, or distribution of a controlled dangerous substance, as defined in the Uniform Controlled Dangerous Substances Act
+33. Possession, claimed possession, distribution, or claimed distribution of a controlled dangerous substance, as defined in the Uniform Controlled Dangerous Substances Act

-34. Possession or claimed possession of prescription and/or non-prescription medicine while at school and/or school related functions without prior administrative approval
+35. Possession. claimed possession, distribution or claimed distribution of supplements, prescription medicine and/or non-prescription medicine while at school and/or school related functions without prior administrative approval

-36. Purchasing, selling and/or attempting to purchase or sell prescription and on-prescription medicine while at school and school related functions
+37. Purchasing, selling and/or attempting to purchase or sell prescription and non-prescription medicine while at school and school related functions

-49. Willful disobedience of a directive of any technology center official.
+51. Willful disobedience of a directive of any technology center official

 Students suspended for a violent offense directed toward an instructor shall not be allowed to return to the instructor’s classroom without the instructor’s prior approval.
 Whether an offense is considered a violent offense, requiring an instructor’s approval as a condition of return to a particular classroom, shall be based on applicable provisions of the Oklahoma school law regarding student suspension and applicable criminal law distinguishing between violent and nonviolent offenses.